The New Executive Summary Explained

 EVA Versus Net Operating Profit

 This KPI is very useful for understanding the correlation between economic value added (EVA) and net operating profit (NOP).
-If both the NOP and EVA have the same slope they will be given a parellel and green signal.
+If both the NOP and EVA have the same slope they will be given a parallel and green signal.
 If both the NOP and EVA are sloping up but the NOP is flatter, it will have a converging and green signal.
 If both the NOP and EVA are sloping up but the EVA is flatter, it will have a diverging and red signal.

 This section presents information in four sub-sections.